zarpafantasma/corpus_rythmos/II- Aetherion_Theory_and_Implications/017-en_US-RTM_Unified_Field_Framework.md

 showing that maximal information storage scales inversely with the local temporal-scaling exponent and enforcing limits on energy extraction and branch-hop transitions.

-Together, these couplings guarantee that the RTM–Aetherion framework remains **compatible with both quantum-field and gravitational principles**, while providing clear avenues for **falsifiable predictions**—from precision tests of equivalence-principle violations to holographic probes of time-flow anomalies.
+Together, these couplings guarantee that the RTM–Aetherion framework remains **compatible with both quantum-field and gravitational principles**, while providing clear avenues for **falsifiable predictions**, from precision tests of equivalence-principle violations to holographic probes of time-flow anomalies.

 **3.4 Recovering Known Limits: Klein–Gordon, General Relativity, and RTM Dynamics**